btcpayserver/btcpayserver-doc/docs/ConnectWallet.md

 By using an existing wallet, you can receive payments to the external wallet, without BTCPay Server knowing the wallet's private key.
 If a malicious attacker hacked your server and obtained the xpub, they could observe your transaction history, but cannot access the funds.
 :::

-Externally generated wallet can be used as an:
+Externally generated wallet can be used as:
 - [Existing hardware wallet](#use-an-existing-hardware-wallet)
 - [Existing software wallet](#use-an-existing-software-wallet)